New Jersey Folk Festival: Background

-The American Studies Department of Rutgers, The State University of New Jersey is the presenting sponsor of the New Jersey Folk Festival.

-The New Jersey Folk Festival, Inc. is also 501(c)(3) non-profit organization in the State of New Jersey exempt from federal taxation.
+The 2025 festival is being organized and sponsored by the executive board of the New Jersey Folk Festival Inc., in a partnership with the Rutgers University Collaborative Center for Community Engagement, led by Brian Patrick Kurisky.
+The New Jersey Folk Festival Inc. is a 501(c)(3) non-profit organization in the State of New Jersey exempt from federal taxation.